2ndsleep/2ndsleep.github.io/_posts/basics/cloud_intro/procedures/2023-12-07-git-tutorial.md

 ## Starter

-First, start with this short and sweet tutorial from this git-scm.com site: [gittutorial](https://git-scm.com/docs/gittutorial).
+Head over to the [Git Immersion](https://gitimmersion.com) site for an interactive Git tutorial.
+This tutorial is easy to follow with a pretty interface.
+It covers a lot of things, but if you took about 15 minutes each day, you could knock it out in about week or two.

+## Intermediate

+The official Git documentation site has the short and sweet [gittutorial](https://git-scm.com/docs/gittutorial), which I actually find to be a bit difficult.
+Nevertheless, it covers the basics and is a solid tutorial.

-There are a couple of things with this tutorial that can be confusing for beginners, so here's some pointers.
+There are a few things with this tutorial that can be confusing for beginners, so here's some pointers.

 - In the [Importing a new project](https://git-scm.com/docs/gittutorial#_importing_a_new_project) section, they tell you to unzip a tarball with the command `tar xzf project.tar.gz`, but they don't supply an example tarball file for you.
 I created one that you can download [here](/assets/downloads/project.tar.gz).
 - When committing messages, you will be dropped into a file editor and how that file editor works will be different depending on your operating system.
 To get around that, use the `-m` option to specify the commit message, like this: `git commit -m "Update webpage link"`.